botheredtodd/pyDocsis/README.md

 pyDOCSIS: A tool for doing things to DOCSIS configs with python
 =========

-A python version/update of https://github.com/rlaager/docsis.

-TLV stuff started with https://github.com/timgabets/pytlv and built out from there with a lot of frustration and RFCs (the former because of the latter)

-Look in the Docs folder for examples.

-#todo

-- [ ] so many things...
+A few python libraries for reading, modifying, and creating DOCSIS files.

+It *mostly* works!
+Mibs need some more testing and TLV7 assumes that your CMTS is going to strip out that value and replace it with something else.
+See te Docs folder for examples.

 # Your code has been rated at -3.41/10 :)